This Happy Breed (film): Reception

+Box office

-According to Kinematograph Weekly the 'biggest winners' at the box office in 1944 Britain were For Whom the Bell Tolls, This Happy Breed, Song of Bernadette, Going My Way, This Is the Army, Jane Eyre, The Story of Dr Wassell, Cover Girl, White Cliffs of Dover, Sweet Rosie O'Grady and Fanny By Gaslight.
+According to Kinematograph Weekly the 'biggest winners' at the box office in 1944 Britain were For Whom the Bell Tolls, This Happy Breed, The Song of Bernadette, Going My Way, This Is the Army, Jane Eyre, The Story of Dr. Wassell, Cover Girl, The White Cliffs of Dover, Sweet Rosie O'Grady and Fanny By Gaslight.
 Breed was the biggest British hit of the year followed by Fanny By Gaslight, The Way Ahead and Love Story.

+Critical

-In his April 14, 1947, review for The New York Times, Bosley Crowther noted the four year delay: “Why its release here should be tardy is a puzzler to us.
-For "This Happy Breed," (is) an absorbing and affecting panorama of English life… (It) has a quiet charm and gentle penetration of human nature which should give it wide appeal… the story of… a plain and inconsequential family living in one of those plain little houses in a row in a plain and inconsequential London suburb between 1919 and 1939. ….Through it all, 'Mum' and 'Dad' pursue their steady and inevitably hum-drum lives, partaking of joys and sorrows as they are naturally visited upon them.
-Grandma and maiden Aunt Sylvia are thorns in their patient sides, but even the crotchets of these females would be missed… crises are usually soothed by a cup of hot tea.
+In his 14 April 1947, review for The New York Times, Bosley Crowther noted the four-year delay: "Why its release here should be tardy is a puzzler to us.
+For "This Happy Breed," (is) an absorbing and affecting panorama of English life...
+(It) has a quiet charm and gentle penetration of human nature which should give it wide appeal... the story of... a plain and inconsequential family living in one of those plain little houses in a row in a plain and inconsequential London suburb between 1919 and 1939. ....Through it all, 'Mum' and 'Dad' pursue their steady and inevitably hum-drum lives, partaking of joys and sorrows as they are naturally visited upon them.
+Grandma and maiden Aunt Sylvia are thorns in their patient sides, but even the crotchets of these females would be missed... crises are usually soothed by a cup of hot tea.
 'It's up to us ordinary people to keep things steady,' says Dad.
-And there you are….
-Producer Anthony Havelock-Allan, Director David Lean and Ronald Neame, the cameraman… show us a house, a neighborhood and people of a wholly credible sort, and they have drawn from their excellent performers some of the neatest characterizations you'd want to see.
+And there you are....
+Producer Anthony Havelock-Allan, Director David Lean and Ronald Neame, the cameraman... show us a house, a neighborhood and people of a wholly credible sort, and they have drawn from their excellent performers some of the neatest characterizations you'd want to see.
 Robert Newton and Celia Johnson (she was in "Brief Encounter," you'll recall) are brilliant as the father and mother—quiet, patient and genuine—while Kay Walsh is shrewd as the way-ward daughter and John Mills is stanch as her earnest beau.
 Amy Veness and Alison Leggatt are delicious as Grandma and Aunt Syl,..
 (The film) hits precisely the humor, the grief and the monotony of commonplace life.
-Maybe it won't tempt the searchers for glamour and 'escape,' but it should be gratifying entertainment for those who put their faith in the human heart.”
+Maybe it won't tempt the searchers for glamour and 'escape,' but it should be gratifying entertainment for those who put their faith in the human heart".